Gluten-Free Coconut Shrimp:

-Gluten-Free coconut shrimp are easy to make as well as being dairy-free.
-However, if you prefer dairy just substitute buttermilk or whole milk in the recipe.
 My blog post on Cassava Flour Information may be useful if you have never heard of it before.
-More importantly, Cassava Flour and canned Thai unsweetened Coconut Milk can be found at Amazon.
+More importantly, Cassava Flour and canned Thai unsweetened Coconut Milk can be found on Amazon.

 Gluten-Free Coconut Shrimp